1970 1000 km of Spa-Francorchamps: Race

 It rained before the start of the race, but by the time the race started, the track was already drying.
 The teams had to decide on what kind of tires to use.
 Siffert, Rodriguez and Ickx chose mix condition tires; most of the big bangers chose rain tires.

 At the start, Siffert and Rodriguez were banging wheels going into Eau Rouge, with Siffert coming out best.
 At the second lap Ickx managed to get in touch with the Porsches.
 As at the third lap the big sports cars were lapping slower GTs, some changes in the lead happened.
 Siffert was passed by Rodriguez and Ickx, and then he got the lead again.
 He opened a gap of some seconds but never a large one.
 Rodriguez, trying hard, shred a tire.
 After one hour, the first pit stops took place.
 Siffert's pitstop was slow one and Ickx took the lead.
 For a while Siffert could not get near the Ferrari.
 But towards the end of his double stint, he got a message from the pits: an arrow was shown, meaning he was told to speed up and catch the Ferrari.
 Siffert did come closer to the Ferrari, and Rodriguez had also came closer, but neither were within striking distance.
 At the second pitstop, Ickx switched with John Surtees and Siffert with Redman.
 That day Surtees had, apparently, difficulty to deal with traffic and Redman had a very good stint.
 After some very exciting laps, Redman went ahead, Rodriguez came close, but he had to pit and later Kinnunen abandoned (gearbox).
 Redman took a large lead.
 At the last stint, Siffert was very far away but Ickx nevertheless tried hard to gain time.
 He did gain, but Siffert was informed of it by the pits and responded; the gap was stable from then on.

-The race was one of the best examples of the great sports-car battles of the 1970s.
-Some of the top drivers in the world at the time were battling with each other (Siffert, Ickx, Rodriguez, Redman, Elford) at the most fearsomely fast circuit in Europe, and there was a Ferrari-Porsche confrontation.
-Rodriguez lapped Spa at 3:16.5, averaging 160.513 mph (258.321 km/h).
-So the Siffert-Redman Porsche won, and the Ickx-Surtees Ferrari was second.
+The race featured several prominent drivers of the era, including Jo Siffert, Jacky Ickx, Pedro Rodriguez, Brian Redman, and Vic Elford, and included competition between Ferrari and Porsche.
+During the event, Rodríguez recorded a lap of the Spa circuit in 3:16.5, averaging 160.513 mph (258.321 km/h).
+The Porsche driven by Siffert and Redman won the race, while the Ferrari shared by Ickx and John Surtees finished second.

 Once the Formula One Belgian Grand Prix was held 3 weeks later (a race that Rodriguez won for BRM), Formula One cars struggled to get within 12 seconds of this time; although there was a chicane at Malmedy Corner just for the F1 race.

 This was the 4th victory in a row for Wyer's team, so far they had won 5 of the 6 races in the championship.

 This event set a record for the fastest ever road race in history, and the record would be broken twice more in successive years at the same circuit; and the eventual record stood for decades.